colin861209/Hems-Ccode/README.md

 * use Modbus ASCII to control the DIO status
 * DIO is digital input/output, and we use it to control the application load.
 * use Modbus TCP/IP to control the each one power of rectifier.
+***
+3\.
+Fc_control.cpp

+Fc_control is try to let FC getting target power and coding to let FC current increase.

+* use Modbus RTU to get & set the FC control value.
+* FC voltage is setting a constant 54V.
+* Set the target power than FC control the current to track the target.